hetchr/hasql-resource-pool/README.md

 * Connections are based on settings with IO actions.
   This change to the API makes the library usable with the custom authentication methods such as [AWS RDS IAM tokens](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
-* Pool interfaces include IO observer actions.
+* Pool interface allows for specifying IO observer actions.
 These actions are useful for collecting and tracking various pool metrics with tools like [Prometheus](https://prometheus.io/docs/introduction/overview/).
 * No reliance on Stack tooling.